 I also provide metrics/measurement training for the PR world so you can get better at data and data interpretation.

 I provide services for agencies and brands of all sizes.
-Skills revolve around brand galas (think live events and the plethora of associated needs), product unveilings and campaigns, blog development (think NON-TECHNICAL, e.g., vetting guests, content curation), conducting Charlie Rose-style interviews of influencers, Twitter, GooglePlus, blogger collaboration, marketing material, copywriting and other methods for promotion, including social media.
+Skills revolve around brand galas (think live events and the plethora of associated needs), product unveilings and campaigns, blog development (think NON-TECHNICAL, e.g., vetting guests, content curation), conducting Charlie Rose-style interviews of influencers, Twitter, blogger collaboration, etc.

 If copywriters are sugar cubes, and journalists are closer to ice cubes, then I’m like a Rubik’s cube.
 My interaction with different verticals places me in a colorful category of writers.
 I’m part of several social tribes and I can hook you up with other creators (Yup, I’m not solely about me me me) or all kinds of experts.
-I gotta be honest: My network is really fabulous.
+My network is really fabulous.
 You know the saying: Your network is your net worth.
 (Not 100% true but it rolls nicely off the tongue)